brucedsu/KittyWar/Game Rule.md

 ## Round Phases

 1. __Prelude__: conditionally draw chance cards or use ability
-2. __Enacting strategies__: each player enacts a strategy which includes a target (maybe multiple targets), a basic movement (pur, guard, scratch) and an optional chance card which must match the selected basic movement.
+2. __Enacting strategies__: each player enacts a strategy which includes a target (maybe multiple targets), a basic movement (purr, guard, scratch) and an optional chance card which must match the selected basic movement.
-3. __Cards Showing__: every player shows his or her strategy at the same time
+3. __Showing Cards__: every player shows his or her strategy at the same time
-4. __Strategy Settlement__: start settle strategy from a random user along a random direction (either clockwise or counterclockwise)
+4. __Strategy Settlement__: start settling strategy from a random user along a random direction (either clockwise or counterclockwise)
 5. __Postlude__: conditionally draw chance cards or use ability

 ## Chance Cards

-### Pur Chance Cards
+### Purr Chance Cards

 * __Double Purring__: totally gain 2 HP if you don't get attacked
 * __Guaranteed Purring__: totally gain 1 HP no matter you get attacked or not
-* __Pur and Draw__: draw a new chance card if successfully gain 1 HP
+* __Purr and Draw__: draw a new chance card if successfully gain 1 HP

 ### Guard Chance Cards